-• Undo logs can no longer reside in the system tablespace.
+Undo logs can no longer reside in the system tablespace.
 In MySQL 8.0, undo logs reside in two undo tablespaces by default.
 For more information, see Undo Tablespaces.

 When upgrading from MySQL 5.7 to MySQL 8.0, any undo tablespaces that exist in the MySQL 5.7 instance are removed and replaced by two new default undo tablespaces.
-Default undo tablespaces are created in the location defined by the innodb_undo_directory variable.
-If the innodb_undo_directory variable is undefined, undo tablespaces are created in the data directory.
-Upgrade from MySQL 5.7 to MySQL 8.0 requires a slow shutdown which ensures that undo tablespaces in the MySQL 5.7 instance are empty, permitting them to be removed safely.
+Default undo

-When upgrading to MySQL 8.0.14 or later from an earlier MySQL 8.0 release, undo tablespaces that exist in the pre-upgrade instance as a result of an innodb_undo_tablespaces setting greater than 2 are treated as user-defined undo tablespaces, which can be deactivated and dropped using ALTER UNDO TABLESPACE and DROP UNDO TABLESPACE syntax, respectively, after upgrading.
+When upgrading to MySQL 8.0.14 or later from an earlier MySQL 8.0 release, undo tablespaces that exist in the pre-upgrade instance as a result of an innodb\undo\tablespaces setting greater than 2 are treated as user-defined undo tablespaces, which can be deactivated and dropped using ALTER UNDO TABLESPACE and DROP UNDO TABLESPACE syntax, respectively, after upgrading.
 Upgrade within the MySQL 8.0 release series may not always require a slow shutdown which means that existing undo tablespaces could contain undo logs.
 Therefore, existing undo tablespaces are not removed by the upgrade process.

 • Incompatible change: As of MySQL 8.0.17, the CREATE TABLESPACE ...
 ADD DATAFILE clause does not permit circular directory references.
-For example, the circular directory reference (/.../) in the following statement is not permitted:
+For example, the circular directory reference (/../) in the following statement is not permitted:

+'''

-CREATE TABLESPACE ts1 ADD DATAFILE ts1.ibd 'any_directory/../ts1.ibd';
+CREATE TABLESPACE tsl ADD DATAFILE tsl.ibd 'any_directory/../tsl.ibd';

+'''

 An exception to the restriction exists on Linux, where a circular directory reference is permitted if the preceding directory is a symbolic link.
-For example, the data file path in the example above is permitted if any_directory is a symbolic link.
-(It is still permitted for data file paths to begin with '.../'.)
+For example, the data file path in the example above is permitted if any\directory is a symbolic link.
+(It is still permitted for data file paths to begin with '../'.)

 To avoid upgrade issues, remove any circular directory references from tablespace data file paths before upgrading to MySQL 8.0.17 or higher.
-To inspect tablespace paths, query the Information Schema INNODB_DATAFILES table.
+To inspect tablespace paths, query the Information Schema INNOB DATAFILES table.

-Due to a regression introduced in MySQL 8.0.14, in-place upgrade on a case-sensitive file system from MySQL 5.7 or a MySQL 8.0 release prior to MySQL 8.0.14 to MySQL 8.0.16 failed for instances with partitioned tables and lower_case_table_names=1.
+Due to a regression introduced in MySQL 8.0.14, in-place upgrade on a case-sensitive file system from MySQL 5.7 or a MySQL 8.0 release prior to MySQL 8.0.14 to MySQL 8.0.16 failed for instances with partitioned tables and lower\case\table\names=1.
 The failure was caused by a case mismatch issue related to partitioned table file names.
 The fix that introduced the regression was reverted, which permits upgrades to MySQL 8.0.17 from MySQL 5.7 or MySQL 8.0 releases prior to MySQL 8.0.14 to function as normal.
 However, the regression is still present in the MySQL 8.0.14, 8.0.15, and 8.0.16 releases.

-In-place upgrade on a case-sensitive file system from MySQL 8.0.14, 8.0.15, or 8.0.16 to MySQL 8.0.17 fails with the following error when starting the server after upgrading binaries or packages to MySQL 8.0.17 if partitioned tables are present and lower_case_table_names=1:
+In-place upgrade on a case-sensitive file system from MySQL 8.0.14, 8.0.15, or 8.0.16 to MySQL 8.0.17 fails with the following error when starting the server after upgrading binaries or packages to MySQL 8.0.17 if partitioned tables are present and lower case table names=1:

+'''

-''' Upgrading from server version version_number with partitioned tables and lower_case_table_names == 1 on a case sensitive file system may cause issues, and is therefore prohibited.
+Upgrading from server version version_number with partitioned tables and lower_case_table_names == 1 on a case sensitive file system may cause issues, and is therefore prohibited.
 To upgrade anyway, restart the new server version with the command line option 'upgrade=FORCE'.
-When upgrade is completed, please execute 'RENAME TABLE part_table_name TO new_table_name; RENAME TABLE new_table_name TO part_table_name;' for each of the partitioned tables. '''
+When upgrade is completed, please execute 'RENAME TABLE part_table_name TO new_table_name; RENAME TABLE new_table_name; for each of the partitioned tables.
 Please see the documentation for further information.

+'''